 Avoid letting your pet stick their head out the window while you drive.
 Although they may love having the wind blow through their fur, they are subject to injury from insects or highway debris.

 Make the journey comfortable for your pet by planning plenty of rest stops so your pet can stretch their legs and visit the nearest tree if needed.

-- Never leave your pet alone in a hot car, even for a few minutes.
+- Never leave your pet alone in a vehicle, even for a few minutes.

 Temperatures can rise very quickly to levels that can result in severe injury to your pet or even death.
 Rolling down the windows or leaving the air conditioning running are not suitable solutions.

 Make sure you know local laws at your destination; some may ban or restrict certain types of animals or specific breeds.
 Also, be sure to know the rules with respect to where you can and cannot walk with your pet such as parks and beach areas.

 - Watch out.

 Although your pet may do very well-off leash at home, it’s not always the same case in a new area where sounds, smells, traffic and other animals (including wildlife) may differ.
 Avoid any wandering and keep a close eye on your pet.

 Should your pet become separated from you, clear and accurate identification is critical in finding your pet.
 Be sure your pet is properly identified with collar tags and microchip and that all of your contact information with your vet and the microchip company are up to date.
 Whenever possible include a collar tag with your contact information when away from home, such as a cellphone number, so you can easily be reached on the road.